-The International Max Planck Research School for Environmental, Cellular and Molecular Microbiology (IMPRS-Mic) is a joint initiative of the Max Planck Institute for Terrestrial Microbiology and the Philipps-Universität Marburg.
+The International Max Planck Research School "Principles of Microbial Life: From molecules to cells, from cells to interactions" (IMPRS-Mic) is a joint initiative of the Max Planck Institute for Terrestrial Microbiology, Center for Synthetic Microbiology (SYNMIKRO), and the University of Marburg.
 The school aims to provide students with state-of-the-art interdisciplinary scientific training in modern microbiology, leading to a PhD degree.

 We are looking for young, motivated scientists with outstanding qualifications a Master's (or equivalent) degree.